Kingxukai/linux/Documentation/driver-api/driver-model/platform.rst

 Platform Devices and Drivers
 ============================

-See <linux/platform_device.h> for the driver model interface to the platform bus:  platform_device, and platform_driver.
+See <linux/platform_device.h> for the woke driver model interface to the platform bus:  platform_device, and platform_driver.
 This pseudo-bus is used to connect devices on busses with minimal infrastructure, like those used to integrate peripherals on many system-on-chip